 North Ockley, The Green, Friday Street, Mid Stane Street, South Stane Street, Weare Street, Leith Vale/Mole Street and Elmers Road.
 Details are announced in early summer of each year.

 The ‘Ocklympics’ a testing demonstration of our willingness to get wet, take part and have fun happens on an occasional basis, around once every four years.
 Teams are from different parts of the village and take part in a variety of games.
-The next event will be on Sunday 7th June 2020.
+The next event will be IN SUMMER 2021.

 Click to edit text.
 Focus on how you can benefit your customers.

 The original Ockley Society was formed in 1967 with the specific purpose of opposing the proposed widening of the A29.
 As a ‘non statutory body’ it could be less inhibited in its tactics than a statutory body like the Parish Council..

 Fortunately, the road widening scheme never happened but the Ockley Society continued to lobby on behalf of the well being of the village and comment on local structure and plans..

 Eventually, the society became dormant in 1979 when the last Annual General Meeting was held, although it was nominally still in existence.

 In 1984, a sub committee of the Parish Council planned and built the footpath on the village green from School Lane to the Surgery.
 Funds were raised by interest free loans and the work was carried out by enthusiastic volunteers supporting the committee.

 There was a great spirit about the whole thing.
 Many village groups raised money in imaginative ways but there was still a healthy balance to re pay.
 The footpath committee and village hall committee planned a major day of fundraising.
 The effort was focused under the nominal label of the Ockley Society .

 The committee devised and organised some inter-village games dubbed the Ocklympics and barbecue and dance in the evening.